inductiveautomation/ignition-sdk-examples/perspective-component/web/README.md

  * *webpack.config.js* - configuration file used for webpack, bearing the default webpack name.
  * *package.json* - Where package names, versions, and dependencies are defined, including dev dependencies.
 May optionally contain configuration for additional tools.
- * *tslint.json* - Where code formatting/linting configuration is defined.
-This allows us to enforce consistent code formatting/styling.
  * *tsconfig.json* - Contains configuration specific to the typescript compiler as well as (optionally) configuration for typescript related build plugins/tools
  * *yarn.lock* - a dependency 'lock file' - which is used to 'lock' the dependency structure into specific versions and